Plumsail/actions/source/flow/how-tos/sharepoint/provision-list-library-using-pnp.rst

 Let's take a closer look at the script:

 - We define 2 variables with list name and the path  where to save PnP template.
-Just replace “MyList” by the name of your list.
+Just replace “Tasks” by the name of your list.
 If you want to store result template in different location, replace “C:\Temp\template.xml” by different path.
 - Then we take a template for all list a libraries from the site.
-- Exclude all lists except the one that has name “MyList”.
+- Exclude all lists except the one that has name “Tasks”.
 - Then remove all lists from the template and replace them by a our single list.
 - Save the result template with a single list to a file.